-The hearing allows all parties to make their case.
-You may do this by presenting evidence from you and your witnesses, as well as any supporting documents you have.
-Once the VCAT member has listened to both sides, they will make a decision.
-Sometimes you need to attend more than one hearing before the VCAT member can make a decision.
+The hearing allows all parties to make submissions about their case.
+Once the VCAT member has listened to all the submissions, they will make a decision.
+Sometimes, you may need to attend more than one hearing before the VCAT member is able to make a decision.

 VCAT members and self represented litigants

+VCAT members will help self-represented parties to achieve a fair hearing.
 For example, the VCAT member may try to work out the true legal character of the claims made by helping parties to identify relevant legal issues.

 VCAT members won’t act as your advocate.
 You will still need to prepare your own case for hearing.